vyapp/vy/INTRO.md

 Vy is highly modular, it permits a good level of self documentation.
 Every plugin implemented in vy is self documented.
 The best way to get help is through our help python function.

-Set an AreaVi instance with
+Set the output target on an AreaVi instance with

     <Tab>